stormpath/stormpath-sdk-java/docs/source/about.rst

 What is Stormpath?
 ------------------

-`Stormpath`_ is an REST API service for managing users, authentication and authorization.
-Stormpath allows you to do things like:
+`Stormpath`_ is the ultimate REST API service for managing users, authentication and authorization.
+Stormpath allows you to do things like:                            †

 - Create user accounts.
 - Edit user accounts.